Th3T3chn0G1t/Genstone/contributing/CONTRIBUTING.md

 #### Note
 If a file or module has special or extra rules for formatting or general style then it will be outlined at the start of the file or in a `module.md` file

-~~The codebase follows a style similar to Chromium (at least according to `clang-format`).
-That being said there are a few changes so please do pay heed to formatting issues raised by `clang-format` during compilation.
-If you find an inconsistency not covered by `clang-format`, feel free to open an issue on the matter~~
+Please pay heed to formatting issues raised by `clang-format` during compilation.
+If you find an inconsistency not covered by `clang-format`, feel free to open an issue on the matter

-The clang-format system is currently broken - in the meantime please try to consult surrounding code and match the style

 Modules which are self-referential with includes should use their local copies of required resources. i.e. `#include "include/foo.h"`.
 For inter-module operation using `#include <foo.h>` is fine